natefinch/lumberjack/README.md

     // rolled.
 It defaults to 100 megabytes.
     MaxSize int64 `json:"maxsize" yaml:"maxsize"`

-    // MaxAge is the maximum time to retain old log files based on
+    // MaxAge is the maximum number of days to retain old log files based on
     // FileInfo.ModTime.
+Note that a day is defined as 24 hours and may not
+    // exactly correspond to calendar days due to daylight savings, leap
-The default is not to remove old log files based on
+    // seconds, etc. The default is not to remove old log files based on age.
-    // age.
-    MaxAge time.Duration `json:"maxage" yaml:"maxage"`
+    MaxAge int `json:"maxage" yaml:"maxage"`

     // MaxBackups is the maximum number of old log files to retain.
 The default
     // is to retain all old log files (though MaxAge may still cause them to get